SSWConsulting/SSW.People.Profiles/Edgar-Rocha/Edgar-Rocha.md

 linkedin:  "edgarsenrarocha"
 skype:  "edgarsenrarocha@outlook.com"

-quote:  "I'd love to change the world, but they didn't give me the source code"
+quote:  "I\'d love to change the world, but they didn\'t give me the source code"
 ---

 ​With over 11 years of software development experience in web applications specialised in ASP.NET MVC, ASP.NET Webforms, MS SQL Server, .NET Core, HTML5, CSS, JavaScript​, jQuery and Angular.
 Edgar has had a great deal of exposure to SAP HCM sub-modules .